ofiwg/libfabric/man/fi_cxi.7.md

 :   Restrict CXI provider to specific CXI devices.
 Format is a comma separated
     list of CXI devices (e.g. cxi0,cxi1).

+*FI_CXI_CQ_FILL_PERCENT*
+:   Fill percent of underlying hardware event queue used to determine when
+    completion queue is saturated.
+A saturated completion queue results in the provider returning -FI_EAGAIN for data transfer and other related libfabric operations.

 Note: Use the fi_info utility to query provider environment variables:
 <code>fi_info -p cxi -e</code>